England on brink after S Africa defeat

 England paid for errors of their own making in tight losses to Australia and West Indies.
 Given the stakes, the mistakes made at the Bay Oval were more costly, the defeat more painful.

 Replacing Lauren Winfield-Hill with Danni Wyatt did not bring an improvement at the top of the order.
-Wyatt slashed Kapp to point, Heather Knight misjudged to play on off the same bowler and, when Nat Sciver somehow pulled to slip, England were 42-3.
+Wyatt slashed Kapp to point, Heather Knight misjudged to play on off the same bowler and, when Sciver somehow pulled to slip off the back of the bat, England were 42-3.

 Beaumont, with 62, and Jones, who made 53, bravely rebuilt but even their dismissals - Beaumont playing across the line and Jones run out by Sophia Dunkley's poor call - were needless.